Springfield (The Simpsons): Capital City

 Capital City (often spelled Capitol City in early episodes) is the fictional capital and largest city in the state in which the show is set.
 It is represented as a major urban center, hosting major sports events, conventions, and United Nations conferences.
 Its nickname is The Windy Apple (a joke by the show's writers, combining the nicknames of New York City's "The Big Apple" and Chicago's "The Windy City").
-Landmarks include a Duff brewery, possibly mimicking the Anheuser-Busch brewery in St. Louis, the Cross-town suspension bridge resembling San Francisco's Golden Gate Bridge, the Capital City Stadium (an indoor stadium that is the home of the Capital City Capitals, a fictional Major League Baseball team who's mascot is the Capital City Goofball), the Capital City Amphitheatre (featuring Krusty the Clown), and the intersection of 4th Street and Avenue D. The Simpsons Movie places Capital City just to the north of Springfield.
+Landmarks include a Duff brewery, possibly mimicking the Anheuser-Busch brewery in St. Louis, the Cross-town suspension bridge resembling San Francisco's Golden Gate Bridge, the Capital City Stadium (an indoor stadium that is the home of the Capital City Capitals, a fictional Major League Baseball team whose mascot is the Capital City Goofball), the Capital City Amphitheatre (featuring Krusty the Clown), and the intersection of 4th Street and Avenue D. The Simpsons Movie places Capital City just to the north of Springfield.